PrimozGodec/ImageColorization/src/README.md

-Directory with sourcecode of the approaches.
+Directory with sourcecode of the approaches

 Directory contains:

-* **models** is directory that contains all models used to color images and videos
+* **models** - directory that contains all models used to color images and videos
-* **image_colorization** is directory containing scripts for testing the model - coloring the photos
+* **image_colorization** - directory containing scripts for testing the model - coloring the photos
-* **video_colorization** is directory containing scripts for coloring the video
+* **video_colorization** - directory containing scripts for coloring the video
-* **utils** i directory that contains other utils we use in the process
+* **utils** - directory that contains other utils we use in the process